LabTranslationalArchitectomics/riboWaltz/README.md

 ### In-frame P-sites

   For generating a data tables containing, for each transcript, the number of ribosome protected fragments with in-frame P-site mapping on the CDS the function `psite_per_cds` can be exploited.
-The resulting data table can be emploied to estimate transcript-specific translation levels and perform differential analysis comparing multiple conditions.
+The resulting data table can be employed to estimate transcript-specific translation levels and perform differential analysis comparing multiple conditions.

 	psite_cds <- psite_per_cds(reads_psite_list, mm81cdna)